 The New England Patriots played their first game at the stadium against the New York Giants on August 15, 1971 when over 60,000 fans filled the stadium.
 Foxboro Stadium consisted of one-tier grandstands that were located on both sides of the playing field.
 Seating areas also extended beyond the end zones.
 The main scoreboard was located above the seats in the south end zone.
 Foxboro Stadium was composed of mainly bleachers, but did have some regular seating areas.
-Foxboro Stadium underwent $10 million in improvements after 1993 when Robert Kraft bought the team.
+Foxboro Stadium underwent a $10 million renovation after 1993 when Robert Kraft bought the team.
 In addition to being the home of the New England Patriots, Foxboro Stadium was the home of the New England Revolution (MLS).
 Foxboro Stadium also hosted the 1994 World Cup Soccer Championship.
-The last game at Foxboro Stadium was a snow covered game vs. the Oakland Raiders on January 19, 2002.
+The last game at Foxboro Stadium was a snow covered game against the Oakland Raiders on January 19, 2002.
 The stadium was demolished in the spring of 2002.
 The Patriots moved into Gillette Stadium the next year.